cvidalmsu/BOLON-FaMaProdConf-TestSuite/README.md

 Finally, also provide:
  * A set of models with a fixed set of conflict sets.
- * The results shown in the associated paper.
+ * The test suite files for the results in the associated paper.